Joseph-Park-dev/ColorPaletteExtractor/README.md

 Core features are implemented.
 The project is uploaded to the gitHub repository.

 ### 2025.09.17 (v.0.1.1)
-GUIs for setting values (tolerance & limit) are added.
-GUI alignment was revised for a better look.
+GUIs for setting values (tolerance & limit) were added. <br> GUI alignment was revised for a better look. <br>
 Bugs were fixed.

 ## Developer Contact